-4 Tips For Living With A Recovering Addict
+4 Tips For Living With Someone in Addiction Recovery

-Addiction affects more than the recovering addict.
-After your loved one has gotten sober and returned home from addiction treatment, continuous sobriety and recovery become important parts of his or her life.
+Addiction affects more than the person who is addicted.
+After your loved one has gotten sober and returned home from addiction treatment, continuous sobriety and recovery become important parts of their life.
 Learn some helpful tips to help you support your loved one and yourself.

 - Recognize that while addiction is not your fault, you too have been directly affected by addiction.

-The first thing you’ll usually hear a recovering addict’s family member or friend say is “I’m not the one with the problem” or “They’re the one who needs help.”
-If you’re living with a recovering addict, you’re living with addiction.
-Certain feelings are unavoidable, like anger and resentment.
-You may feel the need to punish, control, or try to “fix” an addict.
-It seems counterintuitive, but the best thing you can do for a recovering addict is let them work their program.
+Many times, a family member or friend of someone recovering from addiction will say things like, “I’m not the one with the problem” or, “They’re the one who needs help.”
+But if you’re close to someone who has struggled with addiction, you are suffering from that addiction, too.
+You may feel anger and resentment.
+You may feel the need to punish, control, or try to “fix” your loved one.
+It seems counterintuitive, but the best thing you can do for someone in recovery is let them work their program.
 Provide support, but don’t interfere.

 - You are not in control, and you don’t need to be.

-Many family members try to control an addict, it’s impossible not to.
-If you haven’t encountered addiction before, you’ll soon learn that forcing the addict to follow rules won’t get you very far.
-If you’re lucky enough to be living with a recovering addict, and not an active one, you’re already ahead of the curve.
-That means that even if the going is slow, you’re taking steps forward.
-One day at a time doesn’t seem like very much, but days become weeks, weeks become months, you know the rest.
+Many family members try to control their addicted loved one.
+If you haven’t encountered addiction before, you’ll soon learn that forcing someone who is suffering from addiction to follow rules won’t get you very far.
+This remains true in recovery.
+Yes, it’s important to set boundaries, but it’s also important to listen to and honor your loved one’s boundaries.
+The going may feel slow at times, but that’s okay.
+You’re moving forward.
+One day at a time doesn’t seem like very much, but days become weeks, weeks become months, and you know the rest.

-No matter what kind of program your addict is working, there’s one for you too.
-If you’re here, you’re looking for answers and the simplest answer is to admit when you need help.
+No matter what kind of program your loved one is working, there’s one for you too.
+Admit when you need help with the emotions you may be feeling or with your relationships.
 Therapy helps, support groups help, talking to someone familiar with your situation helps.
-Family support groups, such as Al-anon, exist for the same reasons addiction support groups do, they work.
-The most important thing about these programs is the “time” in the rooms.
+Family support groups, such as Al-anon, exist for the same reasons addiction support groups do: they work.
+The most important thing about these programs is the accumulated experience of those involved.
 People with years of experience in the program are there to help guide newcomers.
 It’s hard to walk through that door for the first time, but everyone in that room has done it.
 The most amazing thing is when you hear someone get up and share your story.
-When you see the happiness and love in the room, realize that you too can find this no matter how difficult your situation is.
-Always remember that you are there for you, not for your addict.
-Find a group, and stick around.
+When you see the happiness and love in the room, realize that you, too, can find this no matter how difficult your situation is.

-It can be difficult to step back, but living with a recovering addict can be stressful enough, without having to monitor their every move.
-That’s what their program is for and through your own support group and recovery program, you can learn the concept of “detaching with love”.
+It can be difficult to step back, but living with someone in addiction recovery can be stressful enough without having to monitor their every move.
+That’s what their program is for, and through your own support group and recovery program, you can learn the concept of “detaching with love.”
 It can be difficult to step back, but the key to success is cooperation.
 You can’t get dialysis to fix someone else’s kidneys, you can’t get chemo to cure someone else’s cancer, and you can’t go to rehab to cure someone else’s addiction.
-Give your addict the space they need to find their way.
+Give your loved one the space they need to find their way.